Zahuczky/Zahuczkys-Aegisub-Scripts/autoclip/README.md

 ### Install

 *Lua*
-* Add `https://raw.githubusercontent.com/Zahuczky/Zahuczkys-Aegisub-Scripts/main/DependencyControl.json` to DependencyControl.
-You may manually edit DependencyControl's config using the [extraFeeds field](https://github.com/TypesettingTools/DependencyControl#1-global-configuration), or use garret's [DependencyControl Global Config](https://github.com/garret1317/aegisub-scripts#dependencycontrol-global-config) script.
 * Install AutoClip from DependencyControl.
-* If you prefer to manually install AutoClip, AutoClip's dependencies are `ILL.ILL`, `aka.config`, `aka.config2`, `aka.outcome`, `aka.unicode`, which is available at [TypesettingTools/ILL-Aegisub-Scripts](https://github.com/TypesettingTools/ILL-Aegisub-Scripts) and [Akatmks/Akatsumekusa-Aegisub-Scripts](https://github.com/Akatmks/Akatsumekusa-Aegisub-Scripts).
+* If you prefer to manually install AutoClip, AutoClip's dependencies are `ILL.ILL`, `aka.config`, `aka.config2`, `aka.outcome`, `aka.unicode`, which is available at [TypesettingTools/ILL-Aegisub-Scripts](https://github.com/TypesettingTools/ILL-Aegisub-Scripts) and from DependencyControl, and [Akatmks/Akatsumekusa-Aegisub-Scripts](https://github.com/Akatmks/Akatsumekusa-Aegisub-Scripts) which you have to install yourself.

 *Python*
 * Install [Python](https://www.python.org/downloads/) and [VapourSynth](https://github.com/vapoursynth/vapoursynth/releases).